gitjps/watsonassistant-nodered-gateway/README.md

 **Remarks**
 - Watson Assistant has a built-in now() function, so it does not need an external time service
 - calling external services instead if the Node-RED time service is possible as well,  of course
+- the Dialog Control is omitted in this scenario; several options are possible for it's implementation, including Node-RED

 # Instructions
 - create a Watson Assistant service and Cloud Functions web action as described here  Functions is described [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-dialog-actions#dialog-actions)